Session Seven: Time Management, segment two, what if you have a deadline?

 In addition to figuring out your biological clock and enlisting the help of your husband and kids, there are all kinds of other great things you can do to get a big project done as quickly as possible.

 1) Divide a big project into little projects.
-In the same way that this helps when you don't have a deadline it's a godsend for deadline work.
-Again, this is a way to make use of all that down time in your week that you can’t avoid, because you can take your little projects to the doctor's office, your son's little league game and/or ballet lessons and work on them there.
+In the same way that this helps when you don’t have a deadline or are meandering along in your life, this is a godsend for deadline work.
+Again, this is a way to make use of all that down time in your week that you can’t avoid, because you can take your little projects to the doctor’s office, your son’s little league game and/or ballet lessons and work on them there.
 But more than making use of downtime, completing little projects gives you a sense of accomplishment that will propel you onto the next project.
 Little projects also mark progress.

 But, most important of all, little projects stave off procrastination.
 As I said before, most of us procrastinate because of a sense of overwhelm.
 We see this mountain of work and wonder how we can ever get it done – especially when it comes with a tight deadline.
 So when you break that big project into little projects and break the little projects into steps, everything seems manageable again.
 And procrastination usually goes away!